tm-craggs/city-notes/Year 1/Ethics/2 - Lecture.md

 How do engineers respond ethical concerns

-Negotiation - Convincing decision-makers to take action by highlighting nehative
+Negotiation - Convincing decision-makers to take action by highlighting negative Feet voting - Refusing offers of employment, not applying for certain jobs, collective